google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 Before we dive into the [Cache API] and service workers, let's see how to manually buffer a video with MSE.
-The example below assumes that your web server supports HTTP Range requests.
-Note that this would be pretty similar to segment files.
-It exists some middleware libraries such as [Google's Shaka Player], [JW Player], and [Video.js] dedicated to this.
+The example below assumes that your web server supports HTTP Range requests but this would be pretty similar with segment files.
+Note that some middleware libraries such as [Google's Shaka Player], [JW Player], and [Video.js] are dedicated to handle this for you.

 ```
 <video id="video" controls></video>